 My Relationship with Eva M Clark and Hypnotherapy

-I’m aware of and conscious, fully conscious, of what’s happening and I’m describing what’s on the other side of the door to Eva and she’s prompting me with gentle reassuring questions to get at the root of what’s causing this numbness, pain, or whatever it is.
-So, at that point I think that the session can last anywhere from an hour to two hours where Eva has a very innate sense of knowing that the issues been identified, that we’ve talked it out, that we’ve broken it apart.
+(In hypnosis) I’m aware of and conscious, fully conscious, of what’s happening and I’m describing what’s on the other side of the door to Eva, and she’s prompting me with gentle, reassuring questions to get at the root of what’s causing this numbness, pain, or whatever it is.
+So, at that point, I think that the session can last anywhere from an hour to two hours where Eva has a very innate sense of knowing that the issues been identified, that we’ve talked it out, that we’ve broken it apart.

 How I am Living with MS Now